20 JULY, 2023

 Global-Trade Current Account

-This type of current account is suitable for business houses which are involved in import or export of goods or services and deal in foreign currencies.
+This type of current account is suitable for business houses involved in importing or exporting goods or services and dealing in foreign currencies.
 These accounts offer various facilities to the account holder(s) to help them conduct hassle-free financial transactions across the globe.
 Many banks also offer EEFC accounts in different currencies to aid in foreign transactions.

 RERA Current Account

-As per the Real Estate (Regulation and Development) Act of 2016, it is mandatory for the companies which deal in real estates to open a RERA current account in order to protect property buyers.
-Withdrawals from such accounts are allowed only after the certification of the project by project engineer, architect, and Chartered Accountant.
+As per the Real Estate (Regulation and Development) Act of 2016, it is mandatory for companies that deal in real estate to open a RERA current account to protect property buyers.
+Withdrawals from such accounts are allowed only after the project's certification by the project engineer, architect, and Chartered Accountant.

 Latest Comments